-You may request and pay online for: 1) retrieval of an archived court file; 2) photocopies of most court records; and 3) certification of most court records.
+You may request and pay online for: 1) retrieval of an archived court file; 2) photocopies of most court records; 3) copies of electronic records stored outside of the court’s electronic case management system, including but not limited to, document files, audio recordings, and video recordings; and 4) certification of most court records.
 The request process is simple, and you may request up to $1000 in documents and/or services at a time.
 (Requests larger than that must be broken into multiple online submissions.)
 You will be directed to a secure website where you must complete a form and submit payment with a credit or debit card using Pay.gov.
 Please contact the clerk's office if you require any assistance.

 File Retrieval, Copies, and Certifications